Amperity

 • Profile API Key — a separate JWT with Profile Read Access scope.
 Must be distinct from the Streaming Ingest key; Amperity rejects cross-scope usage with 403.

 • Linking keys — the collection’s linking_keys array determines which identifiers Signal can use to resolve visitors.
-Add at least one of: _dfdid (device cookie), email_sha256, phone_sha256, or a customer-specified account_id.
+Add at least one of: device cookie (anonymous identifier), email_sha256, phone_sha256, or a customer-specified account_id.
 Ask your Amperity admin to add these if they aren’t configured.

 Configuration